 BNT’s key technological advancement increases the safety of lithium-ion batteries, making them more suitable for use in densely packed urban areas, like New York City.
 The alternative salt in lieu of a carbon conductor suppresses heat release and therefore limits the gas generation that could ignite the battery.
 This is valuable because it introduces an internal thermal control mechanism at the cell level with no performance degradation.

 Battery manufacturers presently use expensive external thermal controls such as liquid coolants and safety vents to control heat generation in battery packs.
-Given the growing importance of battery safety and codification of standards for batteries, it is becoming increasingly important for battery manufacturers to ensure that their systems include the necessary safety mechanisms.
-BNT’s cathode technology could diminish the need for external thermal controls allowing manufacturers to reduce system costs and increase energy density of battery systems.
+Given the growing importance of battery safety and the codification of standards for batteries, it is becoming increasingly important for battery manufacturers to ensure that their systems include the necessary safety mechanisms.
+BNT’s cathode technology could diminish the need for external thermal controls allowing manufacturers to reduce system costs and increase the energy density of battery systems.

 BNT is a participant in NY-BEST’s BRIDGE Program, and according to CEO Pallavi Prasad, “NY BEST is a first mover in identifying energy storage as a key enabling technology in the transformation of the electric grid.
 Because of their vision, commitment and vast network of resources, BNT greatly values their relationship with NY BEST and hopes to play a major role in helping NY BEST achieve their Energy Storage Roadmap targets.”